 Chelsea is a perfect neighborhood if you want to be near Midtown but prefer a less hectic area.

-The High Line park, a must-see attraction in NYC, is located in Chelsea, as is the Whitney Museum of Art.
+The High Line, a must-see unique urban park, is located in Chelsea, as is the Whitney Museum of Art.

-For foodies, you can drop by the Chelsea Market and for daredevils, you can head over to Edge Observatory Deck at Hudson Yards.
+For foodies, you can drop by the Chelsea Market.

-If you are into modern history, you can stay in the landmarked Hotel Chelsea Hotel whose famed guests over the decades included cultural icons Bob Dylan, beatnik Allen Ginsberg and author Arthur Miller.
+For lit lovers, stay in the landmarked Hotel Chelsea Hotel whose famed guests have included cultural icons Bob Dylan, beatnik Allen Ginsberg and author Arthur Miller.

 Budget Hotels